sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 It can be helpful to scan the list of PRs generated in Slack.
 If you notice some projects don't have a PR even though the list of updated gems suggest they should, you can look at the log output of the dependecy update script: https://sul-ci-prod.stanford.edu/job/SUL-DLSS/job/access-update-scripts/job/main/  One potential problem would be an older unmerged or existing `update-dependencies` branch that prevented the creation of a new one by the script.

+NOTE: Should any of the builds fail due to errors updating the CircleCI ruby-rails orb version, see the `Jenkins CircleCI Integration` section below

 #### Deploy 'em

 Use the `sdr-deploy` CLI to deploy all infrastructure portfolio projects to deployed environments.
 This CLI can be used either on the `sdr-infra` server, or from your laptop (if you've set up SSH with multiplexing and proxy jump per [playbook documentation of common SSH configuration](/best-practices/ssh_configuration.md)).
 See the [`sdr-deploy` README](https://github.com/sul-dlss/sdr-deploy) for more about how to use the CLI for mass deploys, and how to use the CLI's `check_ssh` command to verify access to all of the VMs in a given environment.